 "LiveHelp" has launched.
 LiveHelp allows MontanaLawHelp.org visitors to ask for help finding online legal information and resources.
 Just click on the "LiveHelp" button on the right side of any page on MontanaLawHelp.org to begin.
 You will be connected with a MontanaLawHelp.org Web site specialist.
 Type your question into a box and click the Send button.
 Your question is sent immediately to the Web site specialist, and the Web site specialist quickly sends you the location of the information that answers your question.

-MontanaLawHelp.org is a project of the Montana Legal Services Association, the State Bar of Montana, the Montana Supreme Court Equal Justice Task Force, and Montana's Credit Unions.
+MontanaLawHelp.org (click on do it yourself resources) is a project of the Montana Legal Services Association, the State Bar of Montana, the Montana Supreme Court Equal Justice Task Force, and Montana's Credit Unions.
 LiveHelp is sponsored by the Montana Legal Services Association under a grant from the Legal Services Corporation